 Defining and Calling Functions

-To define a function, use the func keyword, followed by the function name, a list of input parameters in parentheses, the return type, and a block of code.
+To define a function, use the func keyword, followed by the function name, a list of input parameters in parentheses, the return type, and a code block.
 Here’s an example of a simple function that calculates the sum of two integers:

 func add(x int, y int) int {